 Tao Dan Park, a serene oasis in the heart of Ho Chi Minh City, is perfect for a family stroll.
 The park offers:

-- Benches that make it easy to spend a leisurely afternoon here.
+• Benches that make it easy to spend a leisurely afternoon here while people-watching

-We were there to look for a geocache (A hidden container called a ‘cache’ where people log coordinates with an app so others can find the ‘cache’.
-Our oldest makes it a goal wherever we travel to find geocaches in the area.
+We walked through this park to look for a geocache (a hidden container called a ‘cache’ where people log coordinates with an app so others can find the ‘cache’.
+Our oldest son, Joel, has made it a goal to find geocaches wherever we travel.

 The park also showcases a variety of local plants and trees for plenty of photo spots.
 Cultural events are sometimes held in the park, offering families opportunities to engage in local traditions.

-Well-maintained walking paths make Tao Dan Park (here’s the link to google maps) an ideal spot to unwind and enjoy a quality family walk.
-This is also near Independence Palace, which is worth walking past to see, even if you don’t take the tour.
+Well-maintained walking paths make Tao Dan Park (here’s the link to Google Maps) an ideal spot to unwind and enjoy a quality family walk.
+This is also near Independence Palace, which is worth walking past, even if you don’t take the tour.

-We saw the palace from the outside but decided the tour wasn’t for us
+We saw the palace from outside the gate, since we decided the tour wasn’t something our kids would enjoy.

 The Views from Bitexco Financial Tower

-A visit to the Bitexco Financial Tower is an ideal location for breathtaking views of Ho Chi Minh City.
-Key highlights include:
+Visit the Bitexco Financial Tower for breathtaking views of Ho Chi Minh City.

-We’re convinced this would be the best view of the city, and the tickets aren’t expensive to go up to the platform, but we weren’t that interested.
-For us, it’s about deciding how we want to spend our time.
-We were wandering around the area and decided to sit in the lobby of the building for a few minutes to cool off.
+We’re convinced this would be the best view of the city, and the tickets aren’t expensive to go up to the platform, but we weren’t overly interested in going up.
+We decide on outings based on how we all want to spend our time in new places.
+As we were wandering around the city, we decided to sit in the lobby of the building for a few minutes to cool off before doing more exploring.

 If architecture is your thing, this would be a great addition to your Ho Chi Minh City bucket list.